saurabhg476/letsreview/README.md

 * Clone the repo in your local enviroment.
 Make sure master branch is checked out.
 * Setup the database by running the scripts present in the file database_script.sql.
 * Import the project as maven project in eclipse.
+* Configure your db properties in applicationContext.xml file.
 * Open project properties.
 Go to Deployment Assembly.
 Click on Add, select Java Build Path Properties, then choose Maven Dependencies.
 * Create tomcat server in eclipse.
 * Add letsreview war to tomcat